TerVarSoft/GonTer/README.md

-This project is a mobile version for the tunari services
+This project is a mobile version used for the admins to manage tunari services

 ## To install